lordofscripts/caesarx/docs/CAESARIUM.md

-Recoverable codebooks can be re-generated through the application or website at any time provided that the user specifies the same *recovery phrase* used during the genesis (the `-recovery` CLI flag).
+Recoverable codebooks can be re-generated through the application or website at any time provided that the user specifies the same *recovery phrase* used during the genesis (the `-bip39` CLI flag).
 So, provided the application or website exists, your survivor can reveal the secret you left for them 15 years after your departure (as an example).
 However, to ensure codebooks can be recovered, the internal codebook generation algorithm use a random number generator that is NOT cryptographically secure: `math/rand`.

-However, rather than using your own made-up recovery phrase/password, I advise the user to instead of the `-recovery "PHRASE"` option to use the `-bip39` option which automatically generates a 12-word BIP39 mnemonic recovery phrase.
+This alternative uses the same BIP39 specification to generate recovery mnemonic sentences used to create cryptocurrency wallets, except here it is for the codebook.

 ---